 Despite a litany of off-the-pitch distractions in the 2021 NWSL regular season, the nation’s capital’s club is one win away from the championship match.
 Washington Spirit semifinal odds for Sunday’s contest in Tacoma, WA, have the club falling just short of that goal, however.

 Washington faces OL Reign in the first of two semifinal matches on CBS Sports Network Sunday, with kickoff at 3 p.m.
 The Spirit did get a good result the last time they played on this pitch, though.
 They have also been among the league’s best at pulling out victories in matches’ waning minutes.

 Washington Spirit semifinal odds at DC/Virginia sportsbooks

 Fans looking to bet this match on the 3-way moneyline will see Washington as the consensus underdog.
 Simply put, OL Reign has been on a tear in terms of recent form.
-Multiple Virginia sportsbooks and DC sports betting apps have action right now.
+Multiple Virginia online sportsbooks and DC sports betting apps have action right now.